Automotive battery: Environmental impact

 Battery recycling of automotive batteries reduces the need for resources required for the manufacture of new batteries, diverts toxic lead from landfills, and prevents the risk of improper disposal.
 Once a lead–acid battery ceases to hold a charge, it is deemed a used lead-acid battery (ULAB), which is classified as hazardous waste under the Basel Convention.
 The 12-volt car battery is the most recycled product in the world, according to the United States Environmental Protection Agency.
-In the U.S. alone, about 100 million auto batteries a year are replaced, and 99 percent of them are turned in for recycling.
+In the U.S. alone, about 130 million auto batteries a year are replaced, and 99 percent of them are turned in for recycling.
 However, the recycling may be done incorrectly in unregulated environments.
 As part of global waste trade, ULABs are shipped from industrialized countries to developing countries for disassembly and recuperation of the contents.
 About 97 percent of the lead can be recovered.
-Pure Earth estimates that over 12 million Third-World people are affected by lead contamination from ULAB processing.
+Pure Earth estimates that over 12 million people in developing countries are affected by lead contamination from ULAB processing.

+ULAB recycling has been used as an example supporting the pollution haven hypothesis.
+In 2009, the U.S. Environmental Protection Agency significantly tightened National Ambient Air Quality Standards for lead pollution, which made domestic recycling more difficult and expensive, but did not prohibit companies from relocating the work to countries where environmental standards are low and enforcement is lax.
+Following this change, American exports of used lead-acid batteries to Mexico increased four-fold, which was followed by a significant increase in babies born with low birth weight to mothers living within a 2 mi radius of Mexican battery-recycling plants.